Gab-byt/academia-DSA/README.md

 **📝 Licença**

-Este projeto está sob a licença MIT (ou outra que você escolher).
+Este projeto está sob a licença MIT
-Adicione o arquivo LICENSE se ainda não tiver.